 Whenever I feel afraid these days, I force myself to push on and do it anyway, and that’s led to some wonderful new experiences and adventures.

 What are the five things you pack in your travel bag, aside from your passport and credit card?

 Besides the basics, I never travel anywhere without my camera, phone, and laptop – all vital tools for a travel blogger.
 I always take coconut oil, because it’s such a versatile little wonder product.
 And I never leave home without a notebook.

-Tell us your favourite place you have visited?
+Tell me your favourite place you have visited?

 Your favourite travel App?

 I love Wikiloc; it lets users upload the GPS route of a hiking trail they’ve completed so that other people can follow the same route!
 So useful for taking hikes and walking tours of new places without needing to hire a guide.

 Anybody who’s fun to be around, up for a laugh, and loves food as much as I do!

 Best budget/luxury hotel you have ever stayed in?